 Chairman Masingill believes in the natural, economic, and human assets of Delta communities and thus the opportunities they create for the region.
 While at the Delta Regional Authority, he has placed a strong emphasis on supporting small businesses and entrepreneurs as well as investing in workforce development and training efforts, recognizing these efforts as the greatest opportunities for the Delta region’s economy.
-Working with the governors of the eight Delta states, the Delta Regional Authority has created over $3 billion in investments through public-private and state-federal partnerships.
-Overall, DRA investments have helped to create and retain 26,000 jobs, train 7,200 workers, and deliver sewer and water improvements to more than 64,000 residents and businesses in Delta communities.
+Working with the governors of the eight Delta states, the Delta Regional Authority has created nearly $3.5 billion in investments through public-private and state-federal partnerships.
+Overall, DRA investments have helped to create and retain more than 37,000 jobs, train over 7,300 workers for 21st Century jobs, and deliver sewer and water improvements to more than 66,000 residents and businesses in Delta communities.

 To further these investments under Masingill’s leadership, the DRA launched the Small Business & Entrepreneurship Initiative to focus investments into organizations and programs that support the cultivation of innovation and job creation that come from our small businesses and entrepreneurs.
 In 2014, the DRA launched the Reimagining the Delta Workforce initiative which organized eight state summits and invested $1.7 million into communities to address the challenges of preparing a skilled workforce in Delta communities and to connect local leadership in government, education, and business/industry for realistic, productive solutions.
 For his leadership in advancing economic development initiatives in the Delta region, Chairman Masingill was recently awarded the Federal Leadership in Economic Development Programs Award by the International Economic Development Council (IEDC).